- Distance from San Francisco: 107 miles

 When to Go

 High season in Palm Springs offers the coolest temps and bigger crowds, usually November to May.
 Hotel rates are a bit higher, but the town is full of activity, which makes it more fun.
-Big events that draw people are the Palm Springs International Film Festival (January), and the LGBT-centric Dinah Shore Weekend (February).
-The mega Coachella Valley Music and Arts Festival in nearby Indio draws thousands to the area every April.
+Big events that draw people are the Palm Springs International Film Festival (January), and the mega Coachella Valley Music and Arts Festival in nearby Indio (April).

 The temperature during summer months are typically over 100 degrees daily, but it's the best time for finding special weekend packages at a lot of the hotels and resorts.
 With its deals restaurants, spas, hotels and attractions, Palm Springs Restaurant Week is becoming a big draw in June.

 How to Get There

 By car from Los Angeles: Palm Springs is about 2 hours from Los Angeles, with light traffic.
 Take I-10 east to the Highway 111 turnoff to Palm Springs.
 North Palm Canyon Drive leads you right into town.

 By car from San Diego: The trip is about 2 and a half hours from San Diego.
 Take I-15 north to I-215 and pick up I-10 east.